mifki/df-twbt/PATCHES.md

 	**On OS X** and **Linux** each of them is `mov, call, mov, call`.
 Addresses of the first call instruction are `p_advmode_render`.

-6. Look for `0x30000000` in disassembly, close to the end of the code.
+6. Look for `0x30000000` in disassembly in the second half of the code, closes to the end.

 	You're looking for the pattern